Visual Arts & Design/Fashion Styling & Textiles (UAL Level 3 Extended Diploma in Creative Practice: Art, Design and Communication)

 Creative and passionate students are welcomed to the Visual Arts and Design department.
-You will study traditional and contemporary techniques in visual arts, sculpture, drawing and painting, and will also have the opportunity to explore a variety of specialist areas including fashion, illustration, community art, textiles, photography, digital design, graphic design, film making and fine art.
+You will study traditional and contemporary techniques in visual arts, sculpture, drawing, painting illustration, community art, textiles, photography, digital design, graphic design, film making and fine art.

 If you want to enter a career in visual arts and design this course aims to give you the practical skills and knowledge to do this.
 You will develop your techniques in drawing and life drawing, painting, sculpture, printmaking, illustration, web design, textiles, photography, live art, graphics, fashion, film making and many more areas of art.